RobotNerd/prose-english-format/README.md

 - Name patterns
   - Name patterns are added as a list of values under the appropriate section.
   - Each name pattern is treated as a regular expression.
-  - A name pattern is recognized if it isn't adjacent to any of these
+  - A name pattern is matched with text in a prose document as long as that portion of the text is not adjacent to any of these characters:
-    characters:
     - A-Z
     - a-z
     - 0-9
     - \_
+    - Example:
+      - pattern: Chuck
+      - two matches: She looked at Chuck and said, "Hey Chuck!"
+      - no matches: He chucked it over the fence and yelled, "Chucks!"
 - Spell checking
   - When possible, name patterns should temporarily be added to the dictionary of the text editor.
 This is to ensure that these names are not shown as misspellings by built-in spell checkers.
-    This is use, for example, for invented names in fictional stories.
+    This is useful, for example, for invented names in fictional stories.
   - Spell checking of these patterns should only occur for prose files in the same project as the configuration file from which the name patterns were loaded.
+The names unique to one story should not be permanently added to the spelling dictionary so they don't bleed over into other projects where those names might not be valid.

 An example names section for `config.json`: